BL O-series engine

-The BL O-series engine is a straight-4 automobile engine family that was produced by the Austin-Morris division of British Leyland (BL) as a development of the BMC B-series engine family.
+The BL O-series engine is an automobile straight-four engine family that was produced by the Austin-Morris division of British Leyland (BL) as a replacement of the BMC B-series engine family.
+The design and development of the new engine cost £38 million.
 (See also another B-series successor, the BMC E-series engine.)

 Introduced by BL in 1978 in the rear wheel drive Series 3 Morris Marina and the smaller engined versions of the front-wheel-drive Princess, it was intended to replace the 1.8 L B-series unit.
 The main advance over the B series was that the new unit was of belt driven overhead camshaft configuration, with an aluminium cylinder head.